 There is no evidence that a diet that could cause gas for the mother – such as beans, cauliflower, broccoli – will also cause gas for Baby, so try other approaches before restricting your diet.
 A few babies do develop food intolerances, most commonly against dairy in the mother’s diet, which can cause stomach discomfort and bloody stools.

 The tummy rub

 Sometimes all a gassy baby needs is a gentle helping hand.
-Simply lay Baby on his back and try softly massaging his tummy in a slow clockwise motion.
+Simply lay Baby on their back and try softly massaging their tummy in a slow clockwise motion.
 Still gassy?
 Then it’s time to move to…

 If none of the above remedies provide Baby lasting relief, it may be time for some professional assistance to see if there might be other causes for the discomfort.
 Your doctor may prescribe Baby a common over-the-counter medication such as simethicone, although there is no clear evidence that this type of medication works.

 - “Breaking Up Gas.”
 Healthy Children.
 American Academy of Pediatrics, November 21 2015.
 Web.

 - “Comforting your gassy baby.”
 AskDrSears.
 AskDrSears.com.
 Web.